How Daylight Saving Time affects your health

 "The whole idea is preparing your circadian rhythm to adjust to the time and you need to do this in small increments," he said.

-He suggests that a week before Daylight Savings Time begin to push your sleep time backward by one hour, so you maintain the same circadian rhythm as before.
+He suggests that a week before Daylight Saving Time begin to push your sleep time backward by one hour, so you maintain the same circadian rhythm as before.

-But if you haven't had time to prepare, Dr. Saad said that's okay, just monitor your health for the days after Daylight Savings.
+If you haven't had time to prepare, Dr. Saad said that's okay, just monitor your health for the days after the time change.
 While you may struggle for the first few days, your body should adjust in time.

 Make it easy to keep up-to-date with more stories like this.
 Download the WHAS11 News app now.
 For Apple or Android users.